November 22, 2010

 Saffron Rice with Cranberries

-I love cranberries fresh or dried all year round.
-I like freezing fresh cranberries for later on when they are not in season but we would need a gigantic freezer for the amount of cranberries that we'd like to freeze!
-Cranberries freeze well and all you need to do is defrost, rinse and use them while cooking.
-I usually sprinkle dried cranberries in salads, make a relish for poultry dishes or just eat them as snacks.
-For this recipe, I used dried cranberries and prepared the rice the same way I do for zereshk polow-- it's essentially the same recipe but with a different ingredient!
+I love cranberries, fresh or dried, any time of the year.
+When they're in season, I like to freeze a few bags to use later.
+Cranberries freeze beautifully, and all you need to do is defrost, rinse, and they're ready to use in cooking.
+I sprinkle dried cranberries over salads, make a tangy relish for poultry dishes, or simply snack on them.
+For this recipe, I used dried cranberries and prepared the rice the same way I do for Zereshk Polow.
+It's essentially the same dish, just with a different ingredient and a new seasonal twist!

 Saffron Rice with Cranberries